pdanzma/kagi-css/README.md

 - Subtle tile and component motion for a lively feel

 ## What’s New

+Good news: The character limit for CSS in Kagi has been increased to 40,000, so the old workaround with add-ons is no longer necessary and the all-in-one solution can be used directly.
+Thank you, Kagi team!

 The latest update improves the Quick Answer visuals for better emphasis and readability.